Nadia365/nadya/README.md

 **Fun facts:**

-👩‍🎓From telecommunication diploma to neurotech research master to implementation analyst to where my destiny and heart will lead me !🤔🤔🤔
+👩‍🎓From telecommunication engineer graduate to neurotech research master to implementation analyst to where my destiny and heart will lead me !🤔🤔🤔

 🤔 Data is sexy when it reveals a lot of juicy info